estaudere/digital-notes/_notes/_ongoing/Inspiration.md

-# Inspiration
-#links

-A list of links and people that are cool.
+A list of #links and people that are cool.

 ## Wikis/Notes
 - [Andy's Notes](https://notes.andymatuschak.org/About_these_notes)